XuJiacong/PIDNet/README.md

 ## Prerequisites
 This implementation is based on [HRNet-Semantic-Segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation).
 Please refer to their repository for installation and dataset preparation.
+The inference speed is tested on single RTX 3090 using the method introduced by [SwiftNet](https://arxiv.org/pdf/1903.08469.pdf).
+No third-party acceleration lib is used, so you can try [TensorRT](https://github.com/NVIDIA/TensorRT) or other approaches for faster speed.

 ## Usage